-Despite occurring in Asia, the Boxing day Tsunami of 2004 was truly a world event, with ripples emanating around the world as many of the 280,000 plus victims were holiday makers from all over the world.
+Despite occurring in Asia, the Boxing day Tsunami of 2004 was a truly world event, with ripples emanating around the world as many of the 280,000 plus victims were holiday makers from all over the globe.

 Focusing on a single family’s true story, albeit changing their nationality from Spanish to English, was always going to invite accusations of filtering a tragic story through the eyes of a white privileged family, rather than the locals who lost everything.

 This is perhaps unfair, in the same way “Schindlers List” might be accused of focusing on those few that survived.
 Highlighting one families initial struggle, by telling a story a modern audience can comprehend or realistically watch, was the only practical option.
 Artistic licence is regretfully necessary to secure not only movie funding but offer a ray of hope for a western audience to desperately cling to.